Les Norton: Character

 A likeable and laconic Aussie battler, Norton first appears in You Wouldn't Be Dead For Quids (1984) and is described as stockily built and red-haired who doesn't mind a fight, a punt or a root.
 He was born in Dirranbandi, and lived there until he was involved in a pub fight, when the local police officer told him to leave before investigators from Brisbane could arrive when he was identified as a person of interest in a subsequent murder investigation.
 He moved to Sydney, and ended up living in Bondi, working as a bouncer in an illegal casino in Kings Cross.
 In later books it turns from an illegal casino to a bridge club, as the club's owner Price Galese has further trouble bribing Police and Government officials to ignore the casino's presence.
 Les' career provides many opportunities for training, fighting, sex, dancing, photography, reflection and the odd mystery solving.

 Les played rugby league for Easts during his early days in Sydney.
-He drives a 1968 Ford Falcon in the early stories.
+He drives a 1968 Ford Falcon in the early stories, followed by "the Mighty Datto", a Datsun sedan which causes occasional friction with his sometime girlfriend "Tae Kwan Do Kate" Hannan.
 In later stories he drives a late model Holden Commodore Berlina that belonged to a man who was murdered in the car.
 Les tolerates the smell which persists despite having the car regularly detailed.
-In the later stories he has a house in Bondi which he shares with an advertising executive named Warren.
+In the later stories he has a house in Cox Avenue, Bondi which he shares with an advertising executive named Warren.
+Realising his employee's unwillingness to accept charity after saving him from a murder attempt, Price arranges for Les to purchase the house as a deceased estate much under the market rate.